0xmoei/nubit-testnet/README.md

 <h1 align="center"> Nubit Light DA Node </h1>

+> Light Node is a phase 2 task but better you run it now

 ## System Requirements
 | Ram | cpu     | disk                      |
 | :-------- | :------- | :-------------------------------- |